haivx/almost-blogged/content/writing/post-llm-era.md

 ---
-title: The Post-LLM Era: What Comes Next for AI --- and Frontend Engineers
+title: The Post LLM Era.
+What Comes Next for AI
-description: The Post-LLM Era: What Comes Next for AI --- and Frontend Engineers
+description: The Post LLM.
+Era What Comes Next for AI.
+And Frontend Engineers
 date: 2025-11-11T16:00:00.006Z
 modified: 2025-11-11T18:00:00.006Z
 published: true